haseebanwar/create-react-pkg/README.md

 ### Code Splitting

-It is recommended that you code split your app and not library.
+It is recommended that you do code splitting in your app and not library.
 But if you still need to code split your library for some reason, Create React Pakcage got your back.

-This project supports code splitting via dynamic `import()`
+This project supports code splitting via dynamic `import()`.

-For example
+For example:

 ```js
 // greeting.js